-- A fixed base router has a fixed position for the bit, whereas a plunge router lowers or plunges the but in the stock with the base plate flat on the stock.
+- A fixed base router has a fixed position for the bit, whereas a plunge router lowers or plunges the but in the stock with the base plate flat.

 - A plunge router is more versatile than a fixed base router.

-- When using a fixed base router, you cannot cut the wood from the middle. and that is possible with the plunge router.
+- You cannot cut the wood from the middle when using a fixed base router. and that is possible with the plunge router.

 - Plunge routers are for professionals, whereas fixed base routers are for beginners.

 Choosing the best router depends on what you want to use it for.
-If you have been in the game for some time, the experience will tell you as well.
+If you have been in the game for some time, the experience will also tell you.
 If you are a beginner, a tool that is easy to use will be ideal.
 A fixed base router cuts wood easily and is easy to maneuver.
-If you are running under a tight budget, the fixed base router is ideal.
+The fixed base router is ideal if you are running under a tight budget.
 Versatility is one of the characteristics that dominate when using the plunge router.
 The job is easy, and precision is one of its strengths.

 - How to Choose the Right Wood for Your Project - March 23, 2023